arunlakshman/arunlakshman.info/content/about/index.md

 ## Introduction

-My name is Arun.
+My name is Arun Lakshman Ravichandran (just call me arun).

 I am a Member of the AWS Managed Service for Apache Flink (MSF).